anhpngt/merlion_sauvc/README.md

 ## Requirements
 - ROS Indigo (Ubuntu 14.04 LTS) or ROS Kinetic (Ubuntu 16.04 LTS)
-- Further ependencies are listed accordingly for each sensors.
+- Further dependencies are listed accordingly for each sensors.
 Replace `*distro*` with `indigo` or `kinetic` accordingly to your specifications.

 ## Setup
 ### Wake-on-LAN